 |Eating Disorders||BEAT||0845 634 1414 (adults) or 0345 634 7650 (for under-25s)|

 |Relationships||RELATE||0300 100 1234|

 Mental health issues will always be a part of life, depending on the situations that you find yourself in.
 At university, you’ll soon see that there are plenty of people that will suffer from these issues, you may even experience them yourself.
-The best way to avoid these is by remaining upbeat, positive and surrounding yourself with things and people that make you happy.
-Make sure that you have the numbers to the crisis team or the Samaritans numbers and that you call them whenever you need them, don’t ever think that you’re on your own because you’re not.
+Make sure that you have the numbers to the Crisis Team or the Samaritans numbers and that you call them whenever you need them, don’t ever think that you’re on your own because you’re not.
 You have a lot of different ways to get out of these issues, and you’ll always come out stronger.